GIFTED EDUCATION PROFESSIONAL DEVELOPMENT SESSIONS

 Modifying Curriculum for Advanced Learners

 An overview of effective curriculum models for gifted learners including a rationale for raising the level of academic and intellectual demand for advanced learners.
+Strategies to support the development of lessons and units around concepts and big ideas will be presented.
 Exemplars of unit and lesson design are presented and discussed.
-Ideally, participants bring a lesson or unit plan to analyze for potential areas of modification.

 Primary Gifted Learners: Affect & Academics